NJARNG opens new Readiness Center at ribbon cutting ceremony

 |0

-This work, NJARNG opens new Readiness Center at ribbon cutting ceremony [Image 5 of 5], by Mark Olsen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NJARNG opens new Readiness Center at ribbon cutting ceremony, by SPC Michael Schwenk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT